Amitesh-Mishra-AM/AutoMl/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the AutoML Streamlit App!
+We welcome contributions to improve the AutoML App!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)